100 Plus Truly Practical Tips On How To Use & Clean Bedside Commodes

 It’s time to consider a bedside commode if

 If your partner, or an elderly loved one, are bed bound and cannot walk to the toilet – it can be placed right next to the bed, and if they can get down from the bed on their own, or with assistance, the commode is right there and no walking of any distance is required.

 Tip # 2

-With an adjustable height bed you make it slightly higher than the commode for when the person slides over and onto the commode, and then a little lower when you want to slide off – you use gravity to help you take the strain of the user’s weight in both cases.
+With an adjustable height bed you make it slightly higher than the commode for when the person slides over and onto the commode, and then a little lower when you want to slide off the commode and back onto the bed – gravity helps take the strain of the user’s weight in both cases.

-The arms are moved out of the way during the transfer.
+The arms of the commode can be moved out of the way during the transfer.

 Tip # 3

 For elderly adults, or people with disabilities who can walk, but who may not be fast enough to get to the toilet in time, a bedside commode is a good option, as they can go to the toilet by themselves and maintain privacy and independence.

 A bedside commode is also a very good option if your elderly loved ones are not particularly steady, and are making multiple trips to the bathroom at night – like my mom – and being sleepy and stiff may be prone to taking a tumble.